gurkinator/AI-Crypto-TradingBot/README.md

 - Optional login wall with PBKDF2-SHA256 hashed passwords.
 Login is off by default unless the user enables it.
 - KCS fee-model support for KuCoin fee discount modeling.
 - Runtime files are auto-created on first startup when missing.

+## Complete Feature Map

+This section is intentionally explicit so GitHub users can see what is already included in the current beta.

+### Trading Modes And Live Control

+- Swing Trading mode for slower trades and longer hold times.
+- Day Trading mode for shorter intraday trades.
+- Swing and Day can be started independently or together.
+- Each mode has its own capital frame, live settings, cooldowns and position memory.
+- Positions store their trading mode so a Swing result cannot be imported into the Day profile by mistake, and vice versa.
+- Manual test buy/sell buttons are clearly marked as manual system tests.

+### Persistent Bot Memory

+- `open_positions.json` stores open bot-managed positions so they survive hard restarts.
+- `mode_capital_state.json` tracks each mode's capital frame, realized PnL and reserved capital.
+- `last_trade_state.json` supports cooldown and duplicate-buy protection across reruns/restarts.
+- `trade_history.csv` stores completed trades.
+- Runtime files are created automatically on first startup when missing.

+### Self-Learning Memory

+- The bot stores scan, trade and market-regime outcomes in `learning_memory.jsonl`.
+- Aggregated learned patterns are stored in `learning_model.json`.
+- The learning model ranks what has historically worked by trading mode, timeframe and market regime.
+- Learned patterns can bias future scans toward historically stronger parameter zones.
+- Live trades can be used as stronger feedback than pure scan results when enough data exists.
+- The self-learning system is advisory by default: it does not change live settings automatically.
+- The UI can show learned recommendations and lets the user manually activate a learned recommendation.
+- Auto-switching is intentionally not enabled by default; it should only be considered after enough live evaluation data exists.
+- Local scan results can be merged/migrated to a VPS so the always-on bot benefits from stronger offline scans.

+### Strategy Scanning And Optimization

+- Background scanner with configurable scan capital, test period, minimum trades, workers, scan depth and auto interval.
+- Separate Swing, Day or combined scan modes.
+- Multiple scan timeframes can be selected; results keep their own tested timeframe.
+- Rolling Top 250 leaderboard in `optimization_results.csv`.
+- Top 3 strategy cards with separate Swing/Day views.
+- Top 3 cards compare candidates against the correct current live baseline.
+- Identical/live-equivalent candidates can be hidden so Top 3 shows actionable alternatives.
+- Bayesian/Optuna support when Optuna is installed.
+- Process-pool scanning with fallback logging through `opt_processpool_errors.txt`.
+- RAM-accelerated scan mode with configurable cache and CSV flush interval.
+- Optional shared-memory/fork-friendly scan data path where supported.
+- Scan-engine diagnostics in `scan_engine_diagnostics.json` for RAM/shared-memory state, cache size, worker count and cleanup verification.
+- Weighted/randomized scanning that adds variation without ignoring scoring, market relevance or selected safeguards.
+- Optional randomization of scan settings, coins and allocation, controlled separately.
+- Multi-coin ranking modes: all selected coins, majority, single-coin winners, hybrid and weighted ranking.
+- Strategy results can include per-coin coverage and the coins where the strategy performed best.

+### Optimization Metrics

+- Profit in USDT.
+- Win rate.
+- Trade count.
+- Fitness score.
+- Sharpe ratio.
+- Sortino ratio.
+- Max drawdown.
+- In-sample and out-of-sample Walk-Forward Analysis.
+- Coverage across selected coins.
+- Risk-adjusted ranking profiles, including profit-focused modes with fitness protection.

+### Strategy Parameters

+- RSI buy threshold.
+- Take Profit as ATR multiple.
+- Stop Loss as fixed percent or ATR multiple.
+- Trailing Stop Loss activation and distance.
+- Grid Trading spacing and grid levels.
+- Market-regime filter: trend, range and crash handling.
+- Volume and liquidity filters.
+- CMF / money-flow threshold.
+- Volume-spike multiplier.
+- Bollinger Band Width / squeeze-style filters.
+- Trading session filter.
+- Weekday filter.
+- Higher-timeframe trend filter.
+- Max bars in trade / time-exit.
+- Time-exit fee guard, so near break-even exits can be blocked when fees would eat the trade.
+- Minimum edge after estimated costs.
+- Max simultaneous positions.
+- Cooldown per coin.

+### Risk And Execution Protection

+- Duplicate-buy guard inside the live order path.
+- Persistent cooldown and last-trade memory.
+- Per-mode capital allocation and reserved capital tracking.
+- Fee-aware PnL and scan modeling.
+- KuCoin fee/KCS model support.
+- Realistic execution model with spread, expected slippage, worst slippage and maximum allowed live slippage.
+- Preset execution realism profiles.
+- Optional order-book calibration from KuCoin public order books.
+- Exit guard that can block fee-eating time exits.
+- Live order logs try to use actual KuCoin fee data when the exchange returns it.

+### Telegram And Notifications

+- Scheduled status reports even when no trades occurred.
+- Trade alerts for buys and sells.
+- Scan-completion reports.
+- Strategy/record alerts.
+- KCS reserve warnings when enabled.
+- Notification categories can be enabled/disabled from settings.
+- Telegram text follows the selected UI language where possible.
+- Manual Telegram tests are labeled as manual tests so they are not confused with real trades.

+### UI, Logs And Analytics

+- Discord-inspired dark UI theme.
+- English and Swedish language switching.
+- Optional login wall with PBKDF2-SHA256 hashed password storage.
+- Help section with setting explanations.
+- System Event Log for live trade/event messages.
+- Analysis log for market-scanning details.
+- Active holdings / open positions panel.
+- Historical Profit Chart.
+- Market Chart.
+- ROI Dashboard.
+- Time-of-day performance.
+- False Positive Analyzer.
+- Top 3 strategy cards with compact and detailed views.
+- Background scan status survives page refresh/device switch through status files.

 ## Current UI Panels